finom/vovk/README.md

 There is the example code that defines `authGuard` decorator that does two things:

-- Checks if user authorised and returns Unauthorised status.
+- Checks if a user is authorised and returns an Unauthorised status if not.
 - Adds `currentUser` to the request object.

 To extend `req` object you can define your custom interface that extends `NextRequest`.